machineagency/jubilee/README.md

     * **STEP**
 * **fabrication\_exports** contains STLs, DXFs, and other files used to fabricate pieces of Jubilee

+The Jubilee repository is quite large.
+To clone the repository locally without fetching the entire history, you can use `git clone --depth=1 https://github.com/machineagency/jubilee.git`.

 ## Support

 Have questions?
 Building your own Jubilee? **[Join the Discord!][discord]**